 - Skoog (SMAS) facelift: First, the layer of tissues immediately under the facial skin is elevated.
 This layer, which envelopes the facial muscles, is then pulled in a backward and upward direction and secured in its new position with stitches.
 Some surgeons prefer to trim the excess, while others simply shorten it by applying stitches.
 The advocates of this technique find that the skin tightens more effectively when it heals along with the underlying tissues.

 - Deep plane facelift: This technique evolved to address a challenging problem.
 In the Skoog technique (mentioned above), two areas of the face responded with sub-optimal improvement –malar (cheek) fat pads and nasolabial folds.
 In a young face, the cheek’s fat pad resides closer to the top of the cheek.
 With age, it tends to loosen and move downward in an unnatural position.
 With age, the same kind of sagging effect tends to affect the nasolabial folds, which are the grooves between the cheeks and the mouth.
 The deep-plane facelift offers an opportunity to correct both problems.

-For more information or to schedule an appointment, contact us toll-free at 877-JANJUA1.
+For more information on facelifts or to schedule an appointment, contact us toll-free at 877-JANJUA1.